leverj/api/source/index.html.md

 ### Base URL

-The base url for all REST API is https://live.coinpit.io/api/v1 .
+The base url for all REST API is `https://live.coinpit.io/api/v1`.
 To request an endpoint, append it to the base url and make a request.

-For example to access the /all/info endpoint:
+For example to access the `/all/info` endpoint:

+### From the command line
 ```shell
 curl https://live.coinpit.io/api/v1/all/info
 ```
+### From your programming language
 ```python
 import requests
 print requests.get("https://live.bluelot.us/api/v1/all/info").text'